nikdavnik/docs-casa-prod/docs/source/installation/quick-start.md

 ## Overview

-Gluu Casa is a self-service web portal for end-users to manage security preferences for their account in a Gluu Server.
-Follow this guide to install and configure a basic Casa deployment.
+Gluu Casa is a self-service web portal for end-users to manage security preferences for their account in a [Gluu Server](https://gluu.org).
+Follow this guide to install and configure a deployment of Casa.

 ## Prerequisites

+Casa can be installed on a VM with a pre-existing Gluu Server installation, or a new instance of the Gluu Server can be installed during Casa deployment.

-Casa requires a server or virtual machine with at least the following minimum requirements:
+The server or virtual machine should have at least the following minimum specs:

 | CPU Unit | RAM | Disk Space | Processor Type |
 |------ | ---- | ---- | ---- |